 Worse still was the Sterling project, which was absolutely trounced in its first year of sales.
-Against forecasts of 30,000 units being sold by the end of 1987, only around 15,000 actually were; with equivalent BMW’s and Mercedes, as well as the domestic crop of Mercury Grand Marquis’ and Buick Regals outselling the car 9 to 1.
-From then on sales of Sterling cars just got worse and worse, the poor reliability and build quality once again being major factors in the inability of the car to sell.
-The car was eventually removed from the market in 1991 and Rover would never set foot on the shores of the USA again.
+Against forecasts of 30,000 units being sold by the end of 1987, only around 15,000 actually were; with equivalent BMW’s and Mercedes, as well as the domestic crop of the Mercury Grand Marquis and Buick Regal, outselling the car 9 to 1.
+From then on, sales of Sterling cars just got worse and worse, the poor reliability and build quality once again being major factors in the inability of the car to sell.
+It was eventually removed from the market in 1991 and Rover would never set foot on the shores of the USA again.

 In the face of these calamitous opening years, concepts such as the Rover 600 and the CCV, even though they were nearing completion, were scrapped; promising ideas which were based entirely on the success of the Rover 800 being thrown unceremoniously away.